Houston Truck Accidents | Lawyers

 A Houston auto accident may or may not be the truck driver’s fault, but officials who study traffic accidents have discovered six common reasons that a driver or their trucking company may be liable for the collision.

 1. Turning the Vehicle

-When it comes time for a large 18-wheeler to make a right of left turn, the driver may need to use at least two lanes.
+When it comes time for a large 18-wheeler to make a right or left turn, the driver may need to use at least two lanes.
 Sometimes, motorists in smaller vehicles are unprepared for this occurrence, and if they are in the truck’s way, they could be crushed.

 2. Driver Fatigue

 Recent studies have demonstrated that on average, truck drivers sleep 4.8 hours each night.
 This insufficient amount of sleep has prompted lawmakers to pass ordinances that require truckers to limit their time on the roads so they have the time to get a safer amount of sleep.
-Even so, some drivers of 18-wheelers remain behind the wheel longer than they are allowed by law, because their trucking companies often require them to arrive at their destinations by a specified time.
+Even so, some drivers of 18-wheelers remain behind the wheel longer than they are allowed by law because their trucking companies often require them to arrive at their destinations by a specified time.
 This fact can also motivate truck drivers to drive in a dangerous fashion.

 3. Not Enough Stopping Time

-A large 18-wheeler truck needs more distance to stop than smaller vehicles due to their size and weight.
+A large 18-wheeler truck needs more distance to stop than smaller vehicles due to its size and weight.
 They do not always have enough time because some truck drivers do not keep a safe distance behind traffic in front of them.
 Therefore, they often run into the back of the vehicle in front of them.
 Since 18-wheelers weigh so much more than smaller automobiles, rear-end collisions involving large trucks are always more devastating than rear-end collisions between two smaller vehicles.

 4. The Jack-Knife Phenomenon